Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 Protocol data format for Daikin Altherma hybrid heat pump for the EHYHBX08AAV3 (perhaps all EHYHB(H/X)-AV3 models) and (at least partially for the) Daikin Altherma LT heat pump EHV(H/X)-CA/CB

+If you have any information, please contribute to one of the data format files or create a new one so we can support more models.

-Please read the README.md first.
+Please read the common README.md first for the general format description.

 The following data packets were observed on these particular units:
 EHYHBX08AAV3: air-to-water heat pump with gas condensing technology, functioning in weather-dependent LWT mode
 EHVX08S26CB9W: air-to-water heat pump (with cooling), functioning in weather-dependent LWT mode (so far only "main package" packets were tested)

+All values in this document are hex, except for the byte numbering in the payload and time (ms) references.

 **Cycle**

 Each regular data cycle consists of a package, where the thermostat and heat pump take turn as transmitter in a request-response pattern.
-Every approximately 770ms one package of 12 (alternating) packets is communicated this way, followed by a 13th packet which requests data from an external controller - which is not present in this sytem so there is no reply, and the cycle restarts after a 140/160ms time-out period.
-If there is a reply to the 13th packet, additional request/response pairs are being communicated.
+Every approximately 770ms one package of 6 pair of request/response packets are communicated this way, followed by a 13th packet.
+The 13th packet invites an auxiliary (or external/2nd) controller to identify itself.
+If there is no auxiliary controller answering within 140/160ms the cycle restarts.
+If there is a reply to the 13th packet, additional request/response pairs are being communicated between main and auxiliary controller.

 If the user of the thermostat requests certain information in the menu items, such as energy consumed, additional packet types are inserted before such a package.

 **Packet type**

-Each packet has a packet type (and in certain cases a subtype) to identify the payload function.
+Each packet has in the header a packet type (and in certain cases a packet subtype as first payload byte) to identify the payload function.
 Packet type numbers observed so far are:
-- 10..16 for regular data packets between main controller (master) and heat pump (slave address 00)
+- 10..16 (i.e. 0x10-0x16) for regular data packets between main controller and heat pump (peripheral address 0x00)
-- 30..39 for communication between the main controller (master) and external controllers (slave address Fx)
+- 30..3E for communication between the main controller and external controllers (peripheral address 0xF0 or higher)
 - 60..8F for field setting read/write operations (during operation and upon restart)
 - 90..9F,A1,B1 for data communication upon restart; packets 90, 92-98, 9A-9C are empty/not used; packet 91, 99, 9D, 9E, A1 are TBD; packet 9F contains information similar to packet 20 (tbd), packet B1 contains the ASCII name of the heat pump ("EHYHBX08AAV3\0\0\0\0\0")
 - B8 (+subtype) for incidental requests of consumption usage and count of operating hours